harness/developer-hub/tutorials/cd-pipelines/serverless/gcp-cloud-func.md

 </details>

-1. CLI Command for canary deployment:
+1. Enter this CLI command to create a canary deployment using the example YAML file:
     ```
     harness pipeline --file "/google_cloud_function/2nd_gen/canary-pipeline.yml" apply
     ```
-2. You can switch to the **Visual** editor and confirm the pipeline stage and execution steps as shown below.
+2. In Harness, you can switch to the **Visual** editor and confirm the pipeline stage and execution steps as shown below.

 <docimage path={require('../static/harness-cicd-tutorial/canary-gen2.png')} width="60%" height="60%" title="Click to view full size image" />